c1ndygao/cindygao.com/weloveyoubut.md

 title: we love you, but
 ---

+### we love you but ###
+poetry about mothers, daughters and the sometimes unbridgeable space in between

 #### mornings ####
 ma is eating alone at the table in the breakfast nook,
 some crackers